ukitgroup/mass-labeling/README.md

 - easy to deploy,
 - easy to manage,
 - data is not distributed,
-- no need to collect results.
+- no need to manually collect results.

 The last two advantages are worth describing in detail.